elibroftw/blog.elijahlopez.ca/content/posts/vscode-remote-ssh.md

       IdentityFile "C:\Users\maste\.ssh\id_ed25519"
       # Linux/MacOS: IdentityFile "/Users/USER/.ssh/id_ed25519"
       # PreferredAuthentications publickey
+      # to set up a ProxyJump see next section
     ```

 5. From the command palette, use "Remote-SSH: Connect Current Window to Host..." and select the host you just added